conversationai/unintended-ml-bias-analysis/README.md

 TODO(nthain,jetpack): upload new model trained on new dataset.

-This technique mitigates the dataset bias found in the **Dataset bias evaluation** section by determining the per-length-bucket deficit of non-toxic comments for each of the bias terms, and then sampling presumed non-toxic examples from Wikipedia articles.
+This technique mitigates the dataset bias found in the **Dataset bias evaluation** section by determining the deficit of non-toxic comments for each of the bias terms split by comment lengths.
+This deficit is then addressed by sampling presumed non-toxic examples from Wikipedia articles.

 These new examples can then be added to the original dataset (to all splits, training as well as test).
-This allows (1) training a new model on the augmented, de-biased dataset and (2) evaluating the new and old models on the augmented test set.
+This allows (1) training a new model on the augmented, de-biased dataset and (2) evaluating the new and old models on the augmented test set in addition to the original test set.

 ## Qualitative model comparison